iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

             replicaCount: "" # Specify the number of chunk pods.
       ```

-   - An optional step : If you want IOMesh to only use the disks of specific Kubernetes nodes, configure the values of the node label.
+   - An optional step.
+If you want IOMesh to only use the disks of specific Kubernetes nodes, configure the values of the node label.

       ```yaml
       iomesh: